buildbot/buildbot/master/docs/manual/configuration/reporters/mail_notifier.rst

     Regardless of the setting of ``lookup``, ``MailNotifier`` will also send mail to addresses in the ``extraRecipients`` list.

-``messageFormatter``
-    (optional, deprecated)
-    This is an optional instance of the ``reporters.MessageFormatter`` class that can be used to generate a custom mail message.

 ``extraHeaders``
     (dictionary).
     A dictionary containing key/value pairs of extra headers to add to sent e-mails.